Tutoring Help For Middle School Reading

 "It’s the best decision we could have made.
 Our son is now at his grade level, his test scores have increased dramatically and he’s more confident.
 This experience was priceless!"

 What is Huntington’s Approach to Tutoring?

 We begin with an in-person or phone consultation to understand your goals.
-Then we conduct a comprehensive academic evaluation to pinpoint your child’s areas of strength and areas to improve.
+Then we conduct a comprehensive academic evaluation to pinpoint your child’s strengths and weaknesses.
 Based on the results, we develop a personalized learning plan targeted to meet your student’s needs.
 Your child will receive individualized tutoring from one of our certified teachers to build and enhance the skills needed for school success and help your child get the best grades possible on quizzes, tests, and report cards.
 And, with your permission, we keep you and your child’s teachers informed with regular conferences to discuss progress.